dhermes/bossylobster-blog/content/2012-03-28-where-have-i-been.md

 Title: Where have I been?
-Date: 2012-03-29 01:09
+date: 2012-03-28
-Author: Danny Hermes (noreply@blogger.com)
+author: Danny Hermes (dhermes@bossylobster.com)
-Tags: AppEngine, Google App Engine, Google Codesite, Open Source, Python, Stack Overflow
+tags: AppEngine, Google App Engine, Google Codesite, Open Source, Python, Stack Overflow
-Slug: where-have-i-been
+slug: where-have-i-been

 Well, it's been a bit crazy and I haven't written a blog post in ages.
 I have several brewing, but had just been too busy at work (and a ton of